The doctoral training course "Skills for business world"

 This training course is open preferentially to candidates in their second year of PhD.
 All disciplines are eligible.
 Candidates are selected on their motivation for joining the private sector.

-Organization of the training path
+Organisation of the training path

 The “Skills for business world” training path is a one-year training course

-provided by engineering schools with doctoral schools (French equivalent of postgraduate schools for PhD levels only).
+provided by Engineering Schools with doctoral schools (French equivalent of postgraduate schools for PhD levels only).

 Doctoral candidates have to acquire at least 8 competencies

 among the 15 specific skills expected by companies